Using the Extended 3P’s in Marketing

 For a recent project we did for a popular music festival, the client had identified that the original processes were not working well or meeting the needs of their new digital audience.
 Customers looking to book at a number of individual venues were being redirected from their original website to another site.
 They were also struggling to use the site on their mobiles and this caused further confusion and frustration.

 To make the process more customer-centric, we updated the digital system to ease the booking process, making it a seamless transition for both the customers and B2B music venues to manage and monitor.
-By ensuring that the customer-preferred channel for booking was fit-for-purpose resulted in an increase in ticket sales from the previous year, and a wider audience reach.
+Ensuring that the customer-preferred channel for booking was fit for purpose resulted in an increase in ticket sales from the previous year, and a wider audience reach.

 PHYSICAL EVIDENCE: For a business to meet the physical evidence variable of the extended 3 P’s they must carefully choose how to portray their image through their physical presence; their premises, marketing collateral, staff appearance etc. This is an important aspect for companies that don’t actually have a physical product to offer, as their image can be crucial in influencing customers to conduct business with them.